MB3hel/shellconfig/README.md

 - Login shells (interactive or not) source `~/.profile`
 - Interactive shells (login or not) source their rc file
+- Sourced in order: `~/.profile` -> shell rc file
+- Also adds an aliases file sourced after any of the above

 This repo provides "base files" for each of the following.